-- a) zwischen der räumlichen Situation und deren bildlicher Darstellung [between the 3D situation and its 2D representation], - b) zwischen anschaulichem Erfassen und begrifflichem Schlieβen [between intuitive grasping and rigorous logical reasoning].
+- a) between the 3D situation and its 2D representation, and - b) between intuitive grasping and rigorous logical reasoning.

-According to this, Descriptive Geometry courses in central Europe cover not only projection theory, but also modelling techniques for curves, surfaces, and solids thus offering insight into a broad variety of geometric shapes.
-Besides, some basic differential-geometric properties of curves and surfaces and some analytic geometry is included ([12, 13]).
-And one aim is also to develop and to refine on the students' problem-solving skills.
+According to this definition, Descriptive Geometry courses in central Europe cover not only projection theory, but also modeling techniques for curves, surfaces, and solids thus offering insight into a broad variety of geometric shapes.
+Besides, an intuitive approach to elementary differential-geometric properties of curves and surfaces and some 3D analytic geometry is included ([12, 13]).
+And in addition, one aim is also to develop and to refine the students' problem-solving skills.